Did you know: Cranking is the first action in an automobile engine?

 5. Starter Motor with Floor Mounted Push-Lever Mechanism:

-Incidentally, until around 1949, drivers operated the starter by foot with 'Floor Mounted Push-Lever' mechanism.
+Incidentally, until around 1949, drivers operated the starter by foot with the 'Floor Mounted Push-Lever' mechanism.
 It was located on the floor near the accelerator pedal.

 6. Electric Starter with a Push Button:

-Later, an electric push-button with a simple Ignition Key mechanism replaced 'Floor Cranking Push-Lever'.
+Later, an electric push-button with a simple Ignition Key mechanism replaced 'Floor Cranking Push-Lever.'
 Engineers moved the system to the Dashboard.
 Thus, making it convenient for drivers to start the engines.
 This system was quite user-friendly.
-Hence, Indian commercial vehicles used it for quite a long time as it was simpler to make and also cost-effective.
+Hence, Indian commercial vehicles used it for quite a long time as it was simpler to make and cost-effective.
 Many State-Run Transport Buses featured this technology.